scienxlab/checklists/machine-learning-review.md

 5. Peer-reviewed and citable (e.g. a paper or book).

 People sometimes talk about code being 'self-documenting'.
 This might allow a developer to avoid writing code comments, but clean, readable code — while important — is almost never a substitute for proper documentation.

+A model card (Michell et al, 2018) is a good way to summarize important facts about your model, including intended audience, key metrics, and other relevant information.
+Consider including a `MODEL_CARD.md` file in your project repository.

 ## Questions about the data preparation